jasonli-git/housing-intelligence/SPEC.md

 The specification now excludes nationwide scope, paid listing data, chatbot behavior, raw-data LLM ingestion, and cloud-first warehousing from Version 1.

 **Reason:** Clear boundaries reduce scope creep and make the first version more achievable, polished, and portfolio-ready.

+---

+### Amendments in v1.1

+Recorded 2026-09-01.
+The sections above are the current specification; this section says what changed and why, in the same way "Changes from Previous Draft" does for v1.0.

+#### 1. Explanation inference may be hosted; it is hosted by default, with local retained

+**Previous idea:** The explanation layer was specified as a local LLM throughout, with RAM efficiency given as part of the rationale.

+**Current version:** The platform runs hosted inference by default and keeps a local runtime as a working fallback.
+Every other constraint on the layer is unchanged — it consumes analysis packets only, it explains rather than computes, it is optional, and the API still never runs a model.

+**Reason:** Measured local generation is 9,140ms per region and serial.
+That is three minutes for New Jersey's 21 counties and roughly eight hours for every US county, which is the binding constraint on national coverage.
+Principle 8 already required the AI layer to be replaceable and named Gemini and DeepSeek among the providers the platform must not depend on, so this exercises that principle rather than weakening it.

+#### 2. The evaluation obligation extends to hosted candidates

+**Previous idea:** Principle 9 required *local* models to be tested before selection.

+**Current version:** Every candidate is tested on the same scenarios, local or hosted.

+**Reason:** The purpose of principle 9 is that model choice follows measurement.
+A hosted model exempted from the benchmark would be exactly the assumption that principle exists to prevent, and it would be publishing prose under a public domain.

+#### 3. Reproducibility of generated prose is explicitly traded, not assumed

+**Previous idea:** Not addressed.
+Local inference made reproducibility a property the specification never had to claim.

+**Current version:** Hosted generation is stated to be non-reproducible, with the mitigations named: the retained local runtime, pinned model versions, stored model identity per row, and the existing packet hash.

+**Reason:** A property being lost should be written down as a cost rather than discovered later.
+The mitigations are what keep the loss bounded.